W-Tran/Online-Retail/README.md

 ## Usage

 All results and plots can be reproduced using the clustering_daily.ipynb notebook.
+GMM with model selection analysis and intepretation of the model selected clusters can be found in the gmm_with_model_selection.ipynb notebook.